 4. The Daily MNP port-out report subscribers are going out with first numbers generated in the company and are now to other vendors.

 These four reports are coming separately, the data sets do not have any single field common and therefore becomes difficult to fathom the meaning at the elementary level.
-So the CXOs actually concentrate on the aggregated figure on a daily basis, and then what they do at their own kitty level is to have a triplet of and similarly .
-And then they make their own decisions.
+So the CXOs actually concentrate on the aggregated figure on a daily basis, and then what they do at their own kitty level is to have a triplet of

 The Challenge however is to relate the apparently un-relatable :-